 With the budget review, he is paying half of childcare related expenses, we reviewed our private health insurance and dropped it by $90 per fortnight or $2,340 per year which will go into a savings account for medical emergencies.
 We still have some cover, just dropped what we didn’t need.

-She will pick our daughters up from school three days a week, bring them home, clean, assist with homework, get dinner ready etc. Basically, do what I have done in the afternoons.
-My daughters are expected to help clean too.
+She will pick our kids up from school three days a week, bring them home, clean, assist with homework, get dinner ready etc. Basically, do what I have done in the afternoons.
+My kids are expected to help clean too.
 After school care and a cleaner was $100 dearer a week.

 Savings: $290 a fortnight, although $90 of that is going into a medical account.

 I mentioned in my last update I would be doing what I could to increase my income and sharing what I do.
-Recently, I started working with Anti Grabbity, a balcony safety device and ThermoHub (launching soon), both projects I am thoroughly enjoying.
+Recently, I started working with two new clients.
 I’ll share more details on how to get into this kind of work, rates to expect etc soon.

 With a little under 3 months to go on this challenge, some medical treatment coming up, another unplanned trip (this time personal, not business), Christmas, my partners birthday and a few other things, the last half of this no spend challenge will be interesting, to say the least!